Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 \subsection{Viehweg's covering trick}

-Recall that we defined $\shG$ as the maximal subsheaf of $\shFm = \fl \omXm$ that becomes globally generated after an isogeny.
+Recall that we defined $\shG$ as the maximal subsheaf of $\shFm = \fl \omXm$ that becomes globally generated after an isogeny; by the reduction above we can assume that it is itself globally generated.
 The first step in the proof is to show that $\shG$ occurs as a direct summand in the pushforward of a canonical bundle.
-This is a simple consequence of Viehweg's cyclic covering trick, using the maximality of $\shG$ and the fact that it is globally generated.
+This is a simple consequence of Viehweg's cyclic covering trick, using the maximality and global generation of $\shG$.

 \begin{proposition} Keeping the notation from above, there is a smooth projective variety $Y$, and a generically finite morphism $g \colon Y \to X$, with the property that $\shG$ is isomorphic to a direct summand in $(f \circ g)_{\ast} \omY$. \end{proposition}